Over $1 Billion won for our clients!

 How can I calculate my claim amount?

-There is no way to know exactly how much your claim is worth at the beginning.
-Your skilled attorney will consider elements like out-of-pocket expenses, lost wages, pain and suffering, and loss of quality of life.
+Initially, there is no way to know exactly how much your claim is worth.
+Your skilled attorney will consider out-of-pocket expenses, lost wages, pain and suffering, and loss of quality of life.
 Taking all those factors and the severity of your injuries into account, your lawyer can arrive at a good assessment of what would be a fair amount of compensation for your claim.

 Contact an Experienced Truck Accident Law Firm in Charlotte

-If you or a loved one has been injured in Charlotte in a failure-to-yield truck accident, contact DeMayo Law Offices today at (877) 333-1000.
+If you or a loved one has been injured in Charlotte in a failure-to-yield truck accident, contact DeMayo Law Offices, Your North Carolina Law Firm™, today at (704) 333-1000.
 We’re here to stand up for you.